ByteByteGoHq/system-design-101/README.md

 Step 1: A REST call is made from the client.
 The request body is usually in JSON format.

-Steps 2 - 4: The order service (gRPC client) receives the REST call, transforms it, and makes an RPC call to the payment service. gPRC encodes the **client stub** into a binary format and sends it to the low-level transport layer.
+Steps 2 - 4: The order service (gRPC client) receives the REST call, transforms it, and makes an RPC call to the payment service. gRPC encodes the **client stub** into a binary format and sends it to the low-level transport layer.

 Step 5: gRPC sends the packets over the network via HTTP2.
 Because of binary encoding and network optimizations, gRPC is said to be 5X faster than JSON.